bnagy/raf/README.md

 =====

 Like Parus Major, but fuzzes messages FROM a given PID TO one ( and only one ) destination ALPC port.
-You don't need to find which PID hosts the port.
-Also, you can deliver to ports in undebuggable processes this way ( eg csrss.exe ).
+It will work out which PID hosts the port.
+Also, you can MitM traffic to ports in undebuggable processes this way ( eg csrss.exe ).

 Depends on:
-* rBuggery ( next branch ) with local kernel support ( README_LOCAL_KERNEL )
+* rBuggery with local kernel support ( README_LOCAL_KERNEL )
 * hexdump
 * bindata
 * trollop